Rational sets in virtually abelian groups: languages and growth: Preliminaries

-\begin{remark} \leavevmode \begin{enumerate} \item[(1)] Note that Definition \ref{def:fsa} gives a non-deterministic $\fsa$, in that (i) edges labelled by tuples consisting entirely of $\epsilon$-coordinates are allowed, as are (ii) two edges with the same label starting at a single vertex.
-If we do not allow (i) and (ii) we have a \emph{deterministic} $n$-$\fsa$. \item[(2)] Definition \ref{def:fsa} coincides with the usual definition of a regular language when $n=1$.
-However, for $n>1$, the classes of languages accepted by deterministic and non-deterministic $n$-$\fsa$ do not coincide.
+\begin{remark} \leavevmode \begin{enumerate} \item[(1)] Definition \ref{def:fsa} gives a non-deterministic asynchronous $\fsa$ (see \cite[Section 2.5.1]{groups_langs_aut}), in that (i) edges labelled by tuples consisting entirely of $\epsilon$-coordinates are allowed, as are (ii) two edges with the same label starting at a single vertex.
+If we do not allow (i) and (ii) we have a \emph{deterministic} asynchronous $n$-$\fsa$. \item[(2)] Definition \ref{def:fsa} coincides with the usual definition of a regular language when $n=1$.
+However, for $n>1$, the classes of $n$-variable languages accepted by deterministic and non-deterministic asynchronous $n$-variable $\fsa$ do not coincide.
 See \cite[Exercise 2.10.3]{groups_langs_aut} for an example. \end{enumerate} \end{remark}